 Nonetheless, there are a couple of disadvantages of solar thermal systems that you need to consider:

 - Weather-dependent: Poor local weather conditions can hamper the hot water supply in households.
-During the winter months, the solar water heating cylinder’s efficiency will be reduced
+During winter, the solar water heating cylinder’s efficiency will be reduced.

 - Expensive and Long-drawn Installation: The installation process takes time, and the cost is also high